Cabrini University: Late 20th century

+21st century and closure

 Cabrini College garnered national attention when, in the midst of a national economic recession, it announced a tuition reduction of nearly 13%.

-Don Taylor became Cabrini College's first male president on July 1, 2014 and during his inaugural address on October 25, 2014, Taylor introduced the Cabrini 2020 Roadmap to Growth.
+Don Taylor became Cabrini College's first male president on July 1, 2014.
+During his inaugural address on October 25, 2014, Taylor introduced the Cabrini 2020 Roadmap to Growth.
 This plan attempted to measure the college's progress and made promises that were to have occurred by 2020.
-The initiative promised to have 100 percent of undergraduate students participating in a Living & Learning Community, pledged that all undergraduate students would experience two or more High-Impact Coeducational Practices in their first year, and denoted a commitment to ensuring that all students encountered at least four High-Impact practices before graduation.
+The initiative promised to have 100 percent of undergraduate students participating in a Living & Learning Community, pledged that all undergraduate students would experience two or more high-impact educational practices in their first year, and committed to ensuring that all students encountered at least four high-impact educational practices before graduation.

 Under Taylor's leadership, Cabrini College changed its name to Cabrini University on July 1, 2016.

 In 2022, The Philadelphia Inquirer reported that the university faced a debt of approximately $5 million with a total budget of $45 million.
 Enrollment had dropped to about 1,500 students from 2,360 in the 2016–2017 academic year.
 In response to these challenges, the university had repeatedly eliminated staff and restructured; for example, it eliminated the position of provost, reduced the number of colleges from three to two, and laid off several tenured and tenure track faculty.

 In a joint statement with Villanova University published on June 23, 2023, Cabrini announced it would cease operations at the conclusion of the 2023-24 academic year.

-Its final commencement was held on May 19, 2024, at which Kylie Kelce, a 2017 graduate of the university, and wife of retired Philadelphia Eagles football player Jason Kelce gave the commencement address.
+Its final commencement was held on May 19, 2024, at which Kylie Kelce, a 2017 graduate of the university and wife of retired Philadelphia Eagles football player Jason Kelce, gave the commencement address.

 Villanova University officially assumed ownership of Cabrini's campus on June 28, 2024.